 This guide isn't about taking photographs - we've all seen my dubious skill in that department!
+(Though if you are looking for info on that, check out Photographer Touch's guide to photography for beginners.)
 Instead, it will look at how to optimise images for your blog and various social media networks.

 On Your Blog